truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 It should be as easy as possible to run a node -- that is decentralization.
 But it should NOT be as easy as possible to find blocks! **To those who (mistakenly) want it to be easy to find blocks, I ask the following question**: why not remove Bitcoin's *difficulty adjustments*?
 We can set the difficulty as low as possible, and leave it there forever.
 Then *everyone* can find blocks, easily!

 Mining should be difficult.
 The difficulty adjustments are what deter attackers; they are what protect us.
 They are how the security budget is enforced.
-They focus our attention on the protocol's most dedicated stewards and defendenders.
+They focus our attention on the protocol's most dedicated stewards and defenders.
 And, how do they accomplish this?
 By making mining *more difficult*.

 Bitcoin is designed, to be indifferent to the joys and sorrows of miners.
 No matter how much compute-power goes into *producing* a PoW-block-header, it takes only a tiny, independent amount of cpu-power to *validate* that PoW.
 Miners have full freedom to change their hardware, power source, the scale of their operation, their ratio of fixed/variable costs, they may to quit or join at will, book profits or losses -- the network doesn't even notice.
 Earlier this year, *ALL Chinese mining shut down, and mostly moved off the continent* -- and it is plausible that the vast majority *of Bitcoin users* neither knew, nor cared.
 If tomorrow, that story were revealed to have been a hoax, and in fact 99% of mining still taking place in China -- it would make no difference to the network.
 All Bitcoiners are told: "run your own node"; but how many are told "run your own Bitcoin mine"?
-One job of a full node is to protect the user against miners: when invalid blocks are mined, nodes filter them out -- it is as if they never existed.
-But nodes never need to do anything to prove themselves to miners; a miner has never rejected a node.
+(Since only half of all miners can run profitably, the latter advice implies widespread altrustic sacrifice.)
+One job of a full node, is to protect users *against* miners: when invalid blocks are mined, nodes filter them out -- it is as if these blocks never existed.
+But nodes never need to do anything to prove themselves to miners; a node can reject a miner, but a miner has never rejected a node.
+Nodes trump miners.

 Mining should be difficult.
 The cost, risk, capex, time-commitment, and specialization, should all be enormous.
 Miners, should exploit every last process improvement.
 They should never leave money on the table -- they should hash as cheaply as they can; they should max their txn-revenues however they can.
-Any stone left unturned, is a gift our enemies (who, after all, will do whatever they see fit, in order to press the BTC "off" button).
-Miners should be the best of the best (comparable to Navy SEALs or Chess Grandmasters) -- they should know everything there is to know, about the state of the art, and more.
+Any stone left unturned, is a gift our enemies (who, after all, will do whatever they see fit, in order to press the BTC "off" button and hold it down).
+Miners should be the best-of-the-best (comparable to Navy SEALs or Chess Grandmasters) -- they should know everything there is to know, about the state of the art, and they should be better at it than everyone around them.

 I understand that specialization makes some people uncomfortable.
 A specialist has an advantage, over the layperson.
 A Grandmaster would beat me in Chess -- maybe I'd rather play Tic-Tac-Toe.
 Or maybe I'd rather not play anything.
 But that is just another thing the MM-skeptics get backwards: in the real world, the *attacker* picks the game.
 They get the first move, and they decide whether or not we keep playing.